AngryCarrot789/FramePFX/docs/Plugins.md

 So far, plugins are able to do a fair amount of things, such as:
 - Registering custom exporters (see FFmpegMedia plugin which adds an FFmpeg exporter, to export .mp4 files)
-- Custom configuration pages (still slightly WIP; no built-in way to save data to disk)
+- Custom configuration pages, and files (using built in persistent storage system)
 - Custom data parameters and property editor slots  (aka rows)
 - Custom clips (see FFmpegMedia plugin which adds a video clip to play videos)
 - Custom commands
 - Adding context menu entries to clip, track and resource context menus
 - Resource drop-in-timeline handling
 - Handling native files dropped in resource manager
+- Custom timeline and viewport toolbar buttons

 ...
 And a few others.
 There's still lots that cannot be done yet.
 A few of the main things are:
-- Cannot add menus to the editor's top-level menu
 - Custom panels in the UI
 - Access to the keyframe UI system, thought I can't see why a plugin would want to access this

+# Plugin lifetime
+This is the order of API methods that are called into a plugin:
+- `OnCreated`: Invoked just after the constructor is invoked and the properties (Descriptor, PluginLoader and folder) are set.
+- `RegisterCommands`: Register your commands here.
+- `RegisterServices`: Register your services here
+- `RegisterConfigurations`: Register your persistent configs
+- `GetXamlResources`: Add the path of your .axaml files (relative to your plugin project) that should be loaded and added to the application's `MergedDictionaries` list
+- `OnApplicationLoaded`: Invoked once all application states are ready.
+No editor window will be open at this point.
+- `OnApplicationExiting`: Invoked once the application is about to exit.
+This is called before persistent configs are saved, so here is where you can synchronize them with the application if you're not already doing it dynamically

+Remarks on `OnApplicationLoaded`: This is where you can register application event handlers, your UI controls, custom clips, custom resources, exporters, context menu entries, property editor slot controls, and lots more.
+This method is async so there is no rush to do things quickly here.

+See `FFmpegMediaPlugin` for examples on things to register and hook into.

 # FramePFX API
 This section describes the main APIs of FramePFX.
 This is still being updated

 ## Property Editor
-The property editor system is a highly customisable framework, which also makes it somewhat complicated to use.
+The property editor system is a highly customisable framework, which unfortunately also makes it somewhat complicated to use.

 The main power of the custom property editor system is supporting multiple objects being modified at once.
 We call these "Handlers".